-The annual interest rates have ranged between 6-12% to date.
+The annual interest rates have ranged from 6-12% to date.

-Although I have only made 5 investments on the platform so far, my loans have interest rates between 7.5% and 8%, which compares nicely to the 0.5% I am earning in the bank.
+Although I have only made five investments on the platform so far, my loans have interest rates between 7.5% and 8%, which is significantly higher than the 0.5% I am earning in the bank.

 Summing It All Up

-It’s not surprising to me that because of all the factors discussed above that there has only been 1 loan out of 550+ that has gone into foreclosure.
-But don’t let that scare you too much, because it doesn’t mean that investors have lost money.
-There are multiple types of defaults and the outcome doesn’t automatically mean losses to investors (probably another post dedicated to types of defaults and what happens in the event of each type).
+It’s not surprising to me that because of all the factors discussed above that there has only been one loan out of 550+ that has gone into foreclosure.
+But don’t let even that scare you too much because it doesn’t mean that investors have lost money.
+There are multiple types of defaults and the outcome doesn’t automatically mean losses to investors (probably another post ahead dedicated to types of defaults and what happens in the event of each type).

 This has officially become my favorite asset class and one I plan to grow very aggressively over the course of 2017.
 The initial plan is to invest $3,000 to $5,000 per month, which could potentially put the account value near $60,000 by the end of 2017.

-The fact that I can earn ~8% on my money on an asset class with such a large amount of downside protection is just mind blowing to me.
-Pair that with the fact that PeerStreet has made it so easy to invest in this asset class in a diversified and streamlined manner is nothing short of amazing.
+The fact that I can earn ~8% on my money on an asset class with such a large amount of downside protection is just mind-blowing to me.
+That paired with the fact that PeerStreet has made it so easy to invest in this asset class in a diversified and streamlined manner is nothing short of amazing.

-For my own risk profile, this asset class has the ideal combination of characteristics; short duration, robust interest rates, large margin of safety, robust due diligence process, asset backed, first position, and passive (future post on automated investing features and my personal setup).
+For my own risk profile, this asset class has the ideal combination of characteristics: short duration, robust interest rates, a large margin of safety, and a robust due diligence process.
+All that plus loans that are asset-backed, first position, and passive (future post on automated investing features and my personal setup).

 – Gen Y Finance Guy